tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 2. `cargo clippy --fix` will run [Clippy](https://github.com/rust-lang/rust-clippy) and fix any coding issues it can.
 Clippy necessitates to be in a clean Git state, but this can be circumvented by adding the `--allow-dirty` flag.
-3. `cargo xtask run_checks all` is a script located in the project root that builds and tests the project.
+3. `cargo xtask run-checks all` is a script located in the project root that builds and tests the project.
 It is required to run successfully prior to merging a PR.
 Fair warning, running these tests can take a while[^linux_mem_note].